nextflow-io/nextflow/docs/operator.rst

     Got: beta; len: 4
     Got: lambda; len: 6

-The ``subscribe`` method may accept one or more of the following event handlers:
+The ``subscribe`` operator may accept one or more of the following event handlers:

 * ``onNext``: function that is invoked whenever the channel emits a value.
   Equivalent to using the ``subscribe`` with a plain closure as described in the examples above.